 The interests received are mainly related to the loan granted to related parties, bearing a higher interest rate than the bank account.

-The decrease is due to the amount of the loans (partial reimbursement in December 2016).
+The increase is due to the amount of the loans (higher during the year).

 The interest paid are calculated on cash deposit with negative rate since January 2017.